 Best Practices for Safe and Efficient Operation

-Use low-sulfur heating oil to reduce emissions and deposits.
+- Use low-sulfur heating oil to reduce emissions

-Keep the boiler area clean and free from combustible materials.
+- Keep the boiler area clean and ventilated

-Install a smart thermostat to optimize heating schedules and energy consumption.
+- Install a smart thermostat for better energy control

-Monitor oil levels to prevent interruptions and maintain consistent performance.
+- Monitor oil levels to prevent system interruptions

 Conclusion